shellyasia/www/en/docs/shelly-dimmer-gen3.md

 ### Inputs

 - One (Control) button:
-  - Press and hold for 5 seconds to enable Access Point and Bluetooth pairing.
+  - Press and hold for 5 seconds to enable Access Point and Bluetooth connection.
   - Press and hold for 10 seconds to perform a factory reset.

 ### Outputs

 - Monochrome LED indicator:
-  - AP enabled, Wi-Fi disabled: 1 sec ON / 1 sec OFF
+  - **AP enabled, Wi-Fi disabled:** 1 sec ON / 1 sec OFF
-  - Wi-Fi enabled, not connected: 1 sec ON / 3 sec OFF
+  - **Wi-Fi enabled, not connected:** 1 sec ON / 3 sec OFF
-  - Connected to Wi-Fi network: Constantly ON
+  - **Connected to Wi-Fi network:** Constantly ON
-  - Cloud enabled, not connected: 1 sec ON / 5 sec OFF
+  - **Cloud enabled, not connected:** 1 sec ON / 5 sec OFF
-  - Connected to Shelly Cloud: Constantly ON
+  - **Connected to Shelly Cloud:** Constantly ON
-  - OTA (Over-the-Air Update): 0.5 sec ON / 0.5 sec OFF
+  - **OTA (Over-the-Air Update):** 0.5 sec ON / 0.5 sec OFF
-  - Button pressed and held for 5 seconds: 0.5 sec ON / 0.5 sec OFF
+  - **Button pressed and held for 5 seconds:** 0.5 sec ON / 0.5 sec OFF
-  - Button pressed and held for 10 seconds: 0.25 sec ON / 0.25 sec OFF
+  - **Button pressed and held for 10 seconds:** 0.25 sec ON / 0.25 sec OFF

-> **Note:** States are evaluated in order, with later states overriding earlier ones.
+> *Note: States are prioritized from top to bottom.
+Each subsequent state overrides the previous one.*

 ## Specifications